-If suspending the furnace from the ceiling, assemble a support frame (Figure 12) using slotted iron channel and full threaded rod.
+If the furnace will be suspended from the ceiling, assemble a support frame (Figure 12) using slotted iron channel and full threaded rod.
 Fasten the frame together with nuts, washers, and lockwashers.
 Secure the support frame to the rafters with lag bolts.

-The furnace can also be suspended using steel straps around each end of the furnace.
+NOTE: The furnace can also be suspended using steel straps around each end of the furnace.
 The straps should be attached to the furnace with sheet metal screws and to the rafters with bolts.

 It is recommended for further reduction of fire hazard that cement board or sheet metal be placed between the furnace and the combustible floor and extend 12 inches beyond the front of the door and top of the furnace.
-Downflow Furnaces